Annual performance scorecard for 2021–2022 (year 4)

 - Zero Emissions (Outcome 3)

-The value to be returned reflects our ESC Outcomes reporting results and the how much targets were exceeded.
+The value to be returned reflects our ESC Outcomes performance and by how much targets were missed.

 |Zero Waste (Outcome 1)|